GBrachetta/Fattoria/README.md

 - All aerial photos by the author.
 - Apartments images used with permission by the owner of Fattoria di Collemezzano, Francesca Russo.
 - Some descriptive text originally hosted in current website of Fattoria di Collemezzano, used with permission by the owner, Francesca Russo.
+- The logo designed and created by the author on Adobe Illustrator.
+It's an "F" using the font of the main headers, contained inside an object shaped in the form of a "raviolo", many of which (never too many!) make one of the most traditional Italian dishes: Ravioli.

 ## Content
-- All content created by the author, except the ones mentioned in the previous paragraph.
+- All content created by the author, except the ones otherwise mentioned in the previous paragraph.

 ## Code
 - All credit has been mentioned in the relevant sections of the code.
 Special mention to: